popphp/docs/user_guide/kettle.rst

 -----------------------

-While a particular application structure isn't strictly enfored, applications built with the ``pop-kettle`` component follow a fairly straight-forward application structure:
+While a particular application structure isn't strictly enfored, applications built with the ``pop-kettle`` component follow a fairly straight-forward application structure.
+All of these files and folders, outside of the ``kettle`` script, will be created for you if they do not already exist.
+Please note, the ``kettle`` script file is kept in the main root level, and should be set to be executable.

 * app/